|

 team to collect in Mexico.
 In addition to their local business,

-they sold plants for as much as $100 apiece to botanic gardens and
+they sold plants for as much as $100 apiece to botanical gardens and

 nurseries in Europe.
 Cobbe left the business about 1894 and Lyon took